 Professor Philip Bejon

-Director of modernising medical microbiology, University of Oxford
+Director of Modernising Medical Microbiology Unit, University of Oxford

-Professor Philip BejonDirector of modernising medical microbiology, University of Oxford
+Professor Philip BejonDirector of Modernising Medical Microbiology Unit, University of Oxford

 Antibiotic decisions